TCEN-ST/anonymous_submission_id4794/README.md

 We implement the Transformer backboned model following the paper
 >Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition

 We use the big model setting (12Enc6Dec-wide) for both ASR and ST model.
-For MT model, we use the same encoder-decoder setting with ASR model but replace the conv layer to word embedding.
+For MT model, we use the same encoder-decoder setting but replace the conv layer in encoder to word embedding.
 We didn't use large scale WMT data for MT pre-training.

 |  setting | tst2013 (BLEU) |
 | --- | --- |